Schade Brewery: History

 Golden Age Brewery operated at the site until 1948, when it was sold to locally owned Bohemian Brewing, who would later sell it to Chicago-based Atlantic Brewing.
 In 1959, the building's days as a brewery came to an end when it was sold to Inland Metal, which used the property as a warehouse until 1977.
 During that time, Schade Brewery was used to store salvaged building materials and the surrounding property became a junk yard.
 The building deteriorated once again.
 Louis Roy purchased the building in 1977 and made attempts to improve it, but ultimately gave up and retained its use as storage.

 While it has never returned to its roots as a brewery, the Schade Brewery's fortunes took a turn for the better in 1991 when the building was purchased by Louis and Gailya Bonzon.
 The Bozons made improvements to the lower levels, renovating most of the first floor and leasing space to a carpet business and antique store.
 By the mid-to-late 1990s, ownership had changed hands once again, this time to Portland businessman Mark Leonard.
-Lenoard put $4.5 million worth of rehabilitation work into the building in 1998, and leased space to other commercial businesses such as restaurants and offices.
+Leonard put $4.5 million worth of rehabilitation work into the building in 1998, and leased space to other commercial businesses such as restaurants and offices.

 Renovation work has continued into the 21st century, as Schade Brewery became known as Schade Towers.
 No longer industrial, as of 2011, Schade Towers was home to roughly 70,000 square feet of floor space and 60,000 square feet of retail and office space.

 In 2021, No-Li Brewhouse honored the history of Schade Brewery with a commemorative pint glass featuring an illustration of the west facade with the large arched window and tower.
 In a Facebook post about the commemorative glass, No-Li wrote that "Schade Brewing helped establish the Spokane craft beer scene."